 A great read.
 A best seller.
 Very entertaining.
 Highly recommended.

-Since I am pretty much of a pacifist I went down the check list and eliminated anything that involved rifles, machine guns, spears, swords, calvary charges, cannoneers, arrows, castle sieges, simulated leg amputations, and so forth.
+Since I am pretty much of a pacifist I went down the checklist and eliminated anything that involved rifles, machine guns, spears, swords, cavalry charges, cannoneers, arrows, castle sieges, simulated leg amputations, and so forth.

 HAHAHAHAHA!
 Now that’s funny.